Bilateral Endoprosthetic Surgery of Hip and Knee

 Bilateral hip prosthesis (bilateral hip TEP) in one surgery

-The bilateral care with a hip prosthesis is now an established option for selected patients.
+The bilateral treatment with a hip prosthesis is today an established option for selected patients.

 When is a simultaneous bilateral hip TEP useful?